AlexandruAndrita/Hangman/README.md

 ### Future features

+- creating a GUI using the Tkinter module - :construction: In progress...
 - adding the account feature for the users along with: leaderboard and score
 - adding an admin mode where the admin could add new words or delete the redundant ones